 The prices for renting or buying an apartment at GTC Nairobi are yet to be revealed even as the company is accepting custom offers.
 You can, however, visit their website: gtc.co.ke for more information.

 GTC Nairobi Owner

 GTC Nairobi is owned by a Chinese firm by the name of AVIC international.
-The company will operate GTC towers in Nairobi and headquarter its Africa operations in the GTC office towers.
+The company will operate GTC towers in Nairobi and will headquarter its Africa operations in the GTC office tower.

 JW Marriott Hotel

 The GTC towers will also house a 35-story JW Marriott hotel that is slated to give Villa Rosa Kempinski a run for its money.
 The hotel is seen as an emerging interpretation of first-class international hospitality encapsulated in the Kenyan city of Nairobi.
 According to plans, the hotel will host over 50 serviced apartments, a 750-square-meter ballroom, and 315 guest rooms.